-Refer to Fig. 26 and instructions given in "Piston Body Cleaning or Replacement" section.
+Refer to Fig. 29 and instructions given in (Piston Body Cleaning and Replacement on p29).

 The refrigerant flow-control device is protected by a wire mesh strainer.
 It is located inside the 3/8-in. liquid tube at field braze joint next to flow-control device.
 Access to strainer is through field braze joint.